JorisSchut/Data-Science/Cleaning/wk3/Codebook.md

 ## [66] "time-gravity-acceleration-std-z"
 ```

-The variable name as follows:
+The variable name are constructed as follows with a dash (-) between the various elements that make up the variable name:

 Domain: type of measurement captured (frequency or time).